 Again, you may want to use index cards to make this step a bit quicker to get through.

-Find a binder that is large enough to hold all of your recipes, probably a 1 1/2 inch will work well for this.
-I just love the Staples Better Binder and even though they are a bit expensive, they are super durable and look so great on my shelf.
+Find a binder large enough to hold all of your recipes; probably, a 1 1/2 inch will work well for this.
 Be sure to get subject dividers so you can more easily find recipes right when you need them.
 Label each divider with one of the sections listed above or any you may have come up with on your own.

-Put each recipe into a page protector sheet and place them behind each tab.
+Place each recipe in a page protector sheet.
 The page protector serves two purposes here.
-1. It eliminates the need to punch holes in the recipe and 2. it keeps the recipe intact and free from tears, greasy fingerprints, and food spills.
+1. It eliminates the need to punch holes in the recipe, and 2. it keeps the recipe intact and free from tears, greasy fingerprints, and food spills.

 Once you have all your recipes safely inside, label the spine of your binder so you can more easily find it when you need it.

-Just like you did with the loose paper recipes you will want to go through your books and magazines one at a time using the following categories for sorting.
+As you did with the loose paper recipes, you will want to go through your books and magazines one at a time using the following categories for sorting.